XAT 2026 Number System Questions with Answers

 Solution:

-Arrange the given data in ascending order which is given below.
+Arrange the given data in ascending order, which is given below.

 2, 2, 5, 5, 6, 6, 6, 7, 8, 9

 Question 14: x is the greatest number by which, when 2460, 2633 and 2806 are divided, the remainder in each case is the same.
-What is the sum of digits of x?
+What is the sum of the digits of x?

 a) 11